 3 Things You Need to Do When You Get Your First Job

-So you nailed that interview and landed your first job.
+So, you nailed that interview and landed your first job but they don’t offer disability insurance.
 Congrats!
 But now that you’ve got some money in your pocket, it’s important that you know what to do with it.
-Otherwise you could end up in a financial mess later on down the road.
-So here are three key tips on how to get your financial life off started off on the right foot:
+Otherwise, you could end up in a financial mess later on down the road.
+Certainly, we can always count on financial surprises in one way or another.
+So, here are three key tips on how to get your financial life off started off on the right foot:

 Now is the time to save as much as possible.
 You might be thinking, “Hey, I just started earning this money, and now you want me to just stash it away?”
 The answer is yes!
 On average, people in their early professional years don’t have spouses, kids, mortgages, or other financial obligations that can make it more difficult to save.
 So now is the time.
 That doesn’t mean you can’t have some fun with your newfound financial freedom, but if you can save anywhere between 10-20 percent of your income now, you’ll be in a lot better shape later in life.

 People tend to think that life insurance is just for the older generation, but as uncomfortable as it may be to think about, you never know what’s waiting around the corner.
 With funeral expenses sometimes exceeding $10,000 – $15,000, your family could be left with a financial burden on their shoulders should tragedy strike.

 Plus, not all debt is forgiven when you die.
 If you owe money on private student loans, that balance could be passed on to your cosigner if you were to pass away.

 While it seems counterintuitive, your younger years are the best time to invest in life insurance.
 That’s because young people tend to be healthier.
 And if you’re a young, healthy nonsmoker, your premiums will be much lower now than if you wait ten or twenty years to purchase a policy.